BackWeLoveTest.net

 You fall into the most common range for high achievers.
 Most of the time, you function well and feel capable.
 However, your confidence is likely situational.
 When you are in your comfort zone, you feel like an expert.
 But when you are promoted, criticized, or placed in a room with "smarter" people, the feeling of being a fraud tends to creep in.

 You may find yourself occasionally attributing your wins to "luck" or "timing" rather than your own hard work.
-This is not a pathology; it is a sign that your internal standards are slightly out of sync with your external reality.
+This is not a pattern mismatch; it is a sign that your internal standards are slightly out of sync with your external reality.

 "You are not an imposter; you are just a person growing into a new shape."